mikerochip/unity-rso/README.md

 This package provides a class called `RuntimeScriptableObject`, or RSO for short.

-RSO is the base class for a simple Dependency Injection framework.
+RSO forms the basis for a much simpler, Unity-idiomatic Dependency Injection framework.

+* Much lighter weight than all other Unity DI frameworks
+* No custom menus, no code generation steps, no foreign paradigms
+* Feels like using a built-in Unity framework, not like ASP.NET or Spring Boot

 # Install